CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/powershell/records.md

 ### ProgressRecords

-Represents the status of a running command or script that occurs during PowerShell's execution.
+Represents the status of a PowerShell command or script at a point in time.

 | | |
 |--------------------|---------------------------|